SquilliamX/foundry-fund-me-f23/notes.md

 `cast send 0x5fbdb2315678afecb367f032d93f642f64180aa3 "store(uint256)" 123 --rpc-url $RPC_URL --account <accountName>`.

 Explantion:
-`cast send`: command to interact with the contract.
-`0x5fbdb2315678afecb367f032d93f642f64180aa3`: address of the contract. if you forget what the address is, it can be found in the broadcast folder (check notes above).
+`cast send`: command to interact with the contract / write to the contracts functions `0x5fbdb2315678afecb367f032d93f642f64180aa3`: address of the contract. if you forget what the address is, it can be found in the broadcast folder (check notes above).
 ` "store(uint256)" `: we want to interact with the store function, and it takes a uint256 as its parameter.
 `123`: the values(arguments) that we want to pass.